Climate change means changes in the weather of a place.

 - In some places there are long lasting droughts which cause food crops to fail.

 - Global warming refers to the increase of average temperatures since the mid 20th century.
 It is generally agreed that the increasing greenhouse gases since the Industrial Revolution is a large factor of global warming.

 The Industrial revolution

 The Industrial Revolution was the introduction of new manufacturing processes from about 1760 to sometime between 1820 and 1840.
 Hand production methods were replaced by machines, machine tools and the use of steam power.
-Coal and bio fuels were used instead of wood to produce energy to run the machines.
-The mining of the fossil fuels and there use in factories all increased an output of greenhouse gases and pollution.
+Coal and bio fuels (petroluem and oil) were used instead of wood to produce energy to run the machines.
+The mining of these fossil fuels and their use in factories all increased the output of greenhouse gases and caused pollution.

 - kidcyber believes that climate change is real, and that it will become a big problem for Australia's and the world's environment.